aziyan99/sqeeder/README.md

 The app using two builtin library of python :
 1. sys
 2. getopt

-That means, we don;t need to install any library to use the app.
+That means, we don't need to install any library to use the app.

 ## Contributing
 Any contributing is allowed to the project to make it better.